Vienna

 Schönbrunn Palace (UNESCO World Heritage) since the 18th century is where the Habsburgs spent the summers.
 Built to rival the French king's Versailles the palace played an integral part in the Habsburg dynasty, and in its demise.

-Two major Habsburg rulers, Maria Theresia and Franz Joseph, are closely associated with the palace as are events connected to Mozart, Napoleon and John F. Kennedy.
+Two major Habsburg rulers, Maria Theresa and Franz Joseph, are closely associated with the palace as are events connected to Mozart, Napoleon and John F. Kennedy.

 The tour includes the Highlight tour (22 rooms) and an overview of the main courtyard and garden.